skiadas/TheoryCompCourse/notes/pushdown_automata.md

 ## Pushdown Automata

 Pushdown automata are also some times called "stack machines".
-They are an extension of finite automata, where are allowed a "stack" to store information.
+They are an extension of finite automata, where we are allowed a "stack" to store information.
 We should start with a quick reminder on stacks:

 ### Stacks